mgao97/easygraph_benchmark_20230501/README.md

 cd easygraph_benchmark_20230501

-There are following scripts in this directory：
+There are the following scripts in this directory：

 ```
 benchmark.py // tool for calculating the time consumption of each function